lun0522/lighter/README.md

 - **Swapchain**

-We also created a Bazel target `//jessie_steamer/wrapper/vulkan:on_screen` which exposes only the files needed for on-screen rendering, so applications only need to depend on this target and hold one instance of **WindowContext**.
+We also created a Bazel target `//jessie_steamer/wrapper/vulkan:on_screen` which exposes only the files needed for onscreen rendering, so applications only need to depend on this target and hold one instance of **WindowContext**.

 Another decision we made was to create and destroy Vulkan objects in a more RAII way.
 The tutorial does not wrap Vulkan objects that much.
 Each of those objects is created by a function and destroyed by another, where the destruction functions are called in the reversed order of construction.
 However, we found that some of these orders are not necessary.
-For example, render pass and pipeline are independent, and they can be created/destroyed in arbitrary order.
+For example, render passes and pipelines are independent, and they can be created/destroyed in arbitrary order.
-Hence, we extracted objects that should be dealt with carefully in RAII and put them in **BasicContext** and **WindowContext**, where we rely on the declaration order (which also determines destruction order in nature) to make sure they are created/destroyed properly.
+Hence, we extracted objects that should be dealt with carefully, and put them in **BasicContext** and **WindowContext**, where we rely on the declaration order (which also determines destruction order in nature) to make sure they are created/destroyed properly.
 Other wrapper objects that are not in the contexts can be created/destroyed in arbitrary order, so the user need not worry about it at all.

 We need to pay extra attention to the swapcahin recreation, which happens if the window is resized or moved to another monitor.
-Some objects will be affected, such as **Swapchain** (since swapchain image size changes) and **Pipeline** (since viewport changes).
+Some objects will be affected, such as **Swapchain** (since the size of swapchain images changes) and **Pipeline** (since the viewport changes).
 One way to solve this is to follow the tutorial and have methods like `Create()` and `Cleanup()` in those wrappers, so that we can destroy expired resources and recreate them.
 However, the user of them would need to worry about when and in what order to call these methods.
 If an exception is thrown between calling `Cleanup()` and `Create()`, or if the user calls `Cleanup()` and forgets to call `Create()`, the object will be left in an uninitialized state, and the destructor of it would cause more trouble since it tries to destroy uninitialized Vulkan objects, unless we make it more complicated by adding an extra boolean to track whether it is initialized.
 To make life easier, we decided to make each wrapper have **at most** one method that need to be called during the swapchain recreation: